-- \Modified opinion A qualified opinion, an adverse opinion or a disclaimer of opinion on the financial statements. - \†Monitoring (in relation to quality control) A process comprising an ongoing consideration and evaluation of the firm's system of quality control, including a periodic inspection of a selection of completed engagements, designed to provide the firm with reasonable assurance that its system of quality control is operating effectively.

-\Negative confirmation request - A request that the confirming party respond directly to the auditor only if the confirming party disagrees with the information provided in the request.

-\†Network - A larger structure:
+- Modified opinion A qualified opinion, an adverse opinion or a disclaimer of opinion on the financial statements. - †Monitoring (in relation to quality control) A process comprising an ongoing consideration and evaluation of the firm's system of quality control, including a periodic inspection of a selection of completed engagements, designed to provide the firm with reasonable assurance that its system of quality control is operating effectively. - Negative confirmation request A request that the confirming party respond directly to the auditor only if the confirming party disagrees with the information provided in the request. - †Network A larger structure: - (a) That is aimed at cooperation; and - (b) That is clearly aimed at profit or cost-sharing or shares common ownership, control or management, common quality control policies and procedures, common business strategy, the use of a common brand name, or a significant part of professional resources.

-- (a) That is aimed at cooperation; and - (b) That is clearly aimed at profit or cost-sharing or shares common ownership, control or management, common quality control policies and procedures, common business strategy, the use of a common brand name, or a significant part of professional resources. - \† Network firm A firm or entity that belongs to a network. - \Non-compliance (in the context of HKSA 250 (Revised)) Acts of omission or commission by the entity, either intentional or unintentional, which are contrary to the prevailing laws or regulations.
-Such acts include transactions entered into by, or in the name of, the entity, or on its behalf, by those charged with governance, management or employees.
-Non-compliance does not include personal misconduct (unrelated to the business activities of the entity) by those charged with governance, management or employees of the entity. - \Non-response A failure of the confirming party to respond, or fully respond, to a positive confirmation request, or a confirmation request returned undelivered. - \Non-sampling risk The risk that the auditor reaches an erroneous conclusion for any reason not related to sampling risk.
+^{†}Network firm - A firm or entity that belongs to a network.

+- Non-compliance (in the context of HKSA 250 (Revised) 19) Acts of omission or commission, intentional or unintentional, committed by the entity, or by those charged with governance, by management or by other individuals working for or under the direction of the entity, which are contrary to the prevailing laws or regulations.
+Non-compliance does not include personal misconduct unrelated to the business activities of the entity. - Non-response A failure of the confirming party to respond, or fully respond, to a positive confirmation request, or a confirmation request returned undelivered. - Non-sampling risk The risk that the auditor reaches an erroneous conclusion for any reason not related to sampling risk.